 - Asks if you have Medicare and/or what health plan you use

 If you are suspicious of a phone call claiming to be from Highmark Health, do not provide personal information and hang up the phone.
+Individuals are also encouraged to report malicious or suspect robocalls, telemarketers or phone scams to the following federal agencies:

 Social media scams also are prevalent.
 The scam may appear as a social media site ad.
 If you click on the ad, malicious software may be installed on your computer to obtain your personal information.